seekgpt/seekgpt-python/README.md

 ## License

-This project is licensed under the MIT License - see the [https://www.google.com/search?q=LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ```